Ian Wells' thoughts from Lowell, MA

 and can allow Y2k volunteers to brainstorm with others in the community.

-The framework consists of a web page with pointers to people working on
+web page with pointers to people working on

 projects and pointers to resources.
 We meet at the Owl Diner every Thursday